 In order to do any work on a regulated ditch, you need to have the approval of the Drainage Board

-No, permanent or temporary structures cannot be built within the right-of-way without a reduction of right-of-way permit.
+No, permanent or temporary structures can be built within the right-of-way without a reduction of right-of-way permit.

 If it is in a drainage way (ditch, swale, etc.) you may not block the flow.
 If it is sheet flow runoff (a wide path of water), you may do on your property whatever you want to do and if you create a problem for your neighbor it is your neighbor’s problem to deal with.
 In Indiana this is known as the "Common Enemy Drainage Law".